 Fluorosilicone / Fluorosilicone Rubber

-Like silicone, fluorosilicone rubber is a long-lasting elastomer that is stable and compression set resistant across temperature extremes, but unlike silicone, fluorosilicone contains trifluoropropyl groups that enhance its chemical resistance to non-polar solvents, fuels, oils, acids, and alkaline chemicals.
-The unique properties of fluorosilicone make it a problem-solving material that widely used in industrial, aerospace, automotive and aviation applications for static sealing and cushioning.
+Fluorosilicone rubber is based on silicone rubber but has fluorine groups added to the main polymer chain.
+Like silicone, fluorosilcone is a stable, long-lasting elastomer that resists compression set across temperature extremes.
+Unlike silicone, fluorosilicone contains trifluoropropyl groups that enhance its chemical resistance to non-polar solvents, fuels, oils, acids, and alkaline chemicals.

 Request a Free Fluorosilicone